 To perform the analysis as described above, one needs both a structural model and suite of earthquake records.
-The primary structure used in this study is a reinforced concrete moment frame building.
-The building has 1960's era construction and is serving as a test-bed for PEER research activities (PEER 2004).
+The primary structure used in this study is a reinforced concrete moment-frame building.
+The building has 1960s'-era construction and is serving as a test-bed for PEER research activities (PEER 2004).
 A 2D model of the transverse frame is used, which was created by Jalayer (2003) and contains nonlinear elements that degrade in strength and stiffness, in both shear and bending (Pincheira et al. 1999).
 The frame has seven stories and three bays.
-The first mode of the model has a period of 0.8 seconds, and the second mode has a period of 0.28 seconds.
+The first mode of the model has a period of 0.8 sec, and the second mode has a period of 0.28 sec.
 Maximum interstory drift ratios in this structure are predominantly controlled by first-mode response.
 Forty historical earthquake ground motions are used for the analysis of the primary structure (see Appendix A, Table A.1 for the list of records).
-All of the records come from California, and the events range in Magnitude from 5.7 to 7.3.
+All of the records come from California, and the events range in magnitude from 5.7 to 7.3.
 The distances vary from 6.5 km to 56 km.
 Attempts were made to avoid directivity effects by choosing records with small distances only when the rupture and site geometry suggested that near-fault effects would be unlikely, and velocity histories were not observed to contain pulse-like intervals.
 This set of 40 records was then scaled to 12 levels of $S_a(T_1)$ between 0.02g and 1.0g.

 To supplement this primary structure, a suite of generic frame structures was also evaluated.
 Twenty generic frame models were analyzed, with a variety of configurations, periods, and degradation properties.
-The specific model parameters are summarized in Table 3.1.
+The specific model parameters are summarized in Table 4.1.
 All of the structures are single-bay frames, with stiffnesses and strengths chosen to be representative of typical structures.
 Six structural configurations were considered, with varying numbers of stories and varying first-mode periods.
 A set of non-degrading models designed and analyzed by Medina and Krawinkler (Medina and Krawinkler 2005) was considered.
-These models do not have degrading elements, but can still collapse due to P- $\Delta$ effects.
+These models do not have degrading elements, but can still collapse due to P-Δ effects.
 A set of degrading models designed and analyzed by Ibarra (2003) was also considered.
-These structures are identical to the models of

-Medina and Krawinkler, except for incorporation of elements that degrade in stiffness and strength.
+These structures are identical to the models of Medina and Krawinkler, except for incorporation of elements that degrade in stiffness and strength.
 For each of the six building configurations, a non-degrading model and two degrading models were considered.
 For the supplemental generic structures, a different set of 40 records was used for analysis (see Appendix A, Table A.3 for the list of records).
 They range in magnitude from 6.5 to 6.9, and range in distance from 13 to 40 km.

-Table 4.1.
-Model parameters for the 20 generic frame structures considered.
+Table 4.1 Model parameters for 20 generic frame structures considered.
 All parameters specify element properties.
-The parameter $\delta_c/\delta_y$ refers to the ductility capacity (the peak displacement at peak strength divided y the yield displacement).
-The parameter $\alpha_c$ refers to the post-capping stiffness.
-The cyclic degredation parameters $\gamma{s,c,k,a}$ quantify the rate of (hysteretic-energy-based) deterioration.
-All models have a strain hardening stiffness of 0.03 times the elastic stiffness, and all models have a peak-oriented hysteretic model.
-The details of this hysteretic model are given by Ibarra (2003).
+Parameter $\delta_c/\delta_y$ refers to ductility capacity (peak displacement at peak strength divided by yield displacement).
+Parameter $\alpha_c$ refers to post-capping stiffness.
+Cyclic degradation parameters $\gamma{s,c,k,a}$ quantify rate of (hysteretic-energy-based) deterioration.
+All models have strain-hardening stiffness of 0.03 times elastic stiffness, and all models have peak-oriented hysteretic model.
+Details of this hysteretic model are given by Ibarra (2003).